Brand intelligence company, Ornico, debuts custom annual title that aims to Sherpa the marketing industry into the future.

 Andrew Miller – a poet and commercial writer who has guest lectured at Wits Business School and the University of Johannesburg on urban cultures.
 In May 2015, Miller won the 2015 Dinaane Debut Fiction Award for his novel Dub Steps.

 Arthur Goldstuck – a pioneer in the South African market in the use of the Internet as a tool for productivity, Goldstuck developed the first South African benchmarks for web site usability and strategy.
 He has represented South Africa on judging panels for events ranging from the International Advertising Festival in Cannes to the Global Mobile Awards at the Mobile World Congress in Barcelona.
+Goldstuck is also author of a range of books dealing with issues as diverse as business on the Internet and urban legends in southern Africa.
+Goldstuck is editor-in-chief of Gadget magazine, which also supplies the Tech & Gadgets content for the MSN portal in South Africa.

 Azad Essa – A South African journalist working at the Al Jazeera Network, Essa came to prominence writing the Accidental Academic, a provocative and award winning Thought Leader blog that challenged the established assumptions of contemporary South African culture, politics and common sense.
-His first book Zuma’s bastard: Encounters with a desktop terrorist (Two Dogs Books) was published in late 2010.
+His first book Zuma’s Bastard: Encounters with a desktop terrorist (Two Dogs Books) was published in late 2010.
 An adaptation of Zuma’s Bastard, The Moslems are coming (Harper-Collins, India) was published in April 2012.

 Charl Blignaut – A writer, journalist, and pop culture critic who in July 2014 was named South Africa’s Arts Journalist of the Year for the second consecutive year by Business and Arts South Africa at the National Arts Festival held in Grahamstown.